shriva1/heterogeneity-lengthscale/README.md

-notebooks/ – contains Jupyter notebooks for processing and plotting
+code\_files/ : contains Jupyter notebooks and Python scripts for processing and plotting.

-Data files are not included here – see link below
+Data files are **not** included here – see link below